Albadylic/CR2/README.md

 ## On the page

-- An input, which accepts text
+- An input, which accepts a number
 - A submit button
 - An output